 “These bases have limited numbers of entry-level soldiers combined with fewer MOS,” Strickland said.

-Option 19 started with 5,600 vacancies across 17 career fields, ranging from infantry to Special Forces.
-But 15 locations were added to the program in August, increasing the number of guaranteed first duty stations to 32, increasing the number of vacancies for the program to fill.
+Option 19 started with 5,600 vacancies across 17 career fields, ranging from infantry to special operations.
+But 15 locations were added to the program in August, increasing the number of guaranteed first duty stations to 32 and increasing the number of vacancies for the program to fill.

 The two bases that got no votes, Fort Leavenworth and Fort Leonard Wood, were both added to the program in August.
-Both bases are major Army training hubs.
+Both military installations are major Army training bases.

 Fort Leavenworth is home to the Combined Arms Center, an intellectual training hub that educates and develops soldiers.
-Fort Leonard Wood is home to the Army’s engineer, military police, and CBRN — chemical, biological, radiological, and nuclear — schools, training more than 80,000 service members and civilians per year.
+(The Kansas base is also home to the United States Disciplinary Barracks, the military’s only maximum-security correctional facility.)
+Meanwhile, Fort Leonard Wood is home to the Army’s engineer, military police, and CBRN — chemical, biological, radiological, and nuclear — schools.
+According to We Are the Mighty, More than 80,000 service members and civilian personnel move through Fort Leonard Wood’s training facilities per year.

 Option 19 is only one strategy that the Army has implemented to try to up its lagging recruit numbers.
-According to USAREC’s website, the labor market is the most challenging it’s been since the US military transitioned to an all-volunteer force in the 1970s.
+According to the US Army Recruiting Command, the labor market is the most challenging it’s been since the US military transitioned to an all-volunteer force in the 1970s.

 “71% of youth do not qualify for military service because of obesity, drugs, physical and mental health problems, misconduct, and aptitude,” the USAREC website states.